 Verify that the licensee has established and maintains a physical protection program which includes systems, measures, and the necessary infrastructure to support the protection of the facility and the implementation of the protective strategy in accordance with the NRC-approved security plan, regulatory requirements, and any other applicable Commission requirements.

 b.
 Key Attribute - Access Authorization (AA).
 The personnel screening process is the process used to verify trustworthiness and reliability of personnel prior to granting unescorted access to the protected area.
-A failure in the Access Authorization Program can compromise the ability to adequately protect against the insider threat of radiological sabotage.
+A failure in the Access Authorization Program can compromise the licensee’s ability to adequately protect against the insider threat of radiological sabotage.

-Assess the ability to implement the behavior observation portion of the personnel screening, insider mitigation program, and fitness for duty program.
+Assess the licensee’s ability to implement the behavior observation portion of the personnel screening, insider mitigation program, and fitness for duty program.

 Verify that the licensee is identifying problems related to the access authorization program at an appropriate threshold and entering those problems into the corrective action program.